Skip to main content

 https://drbrucekehr.com/oprm1-gene-test-addiction-genetic-testing/

-In conclusion, let's get back to the beginning - the genetics and especially study of human behavior is merely at the beginning of understanding all the processes that governs our brain on the smallest levels within organic chemistry.
-However, we don't need any science to attribute human behavior with strange ability to give nicknames to everything and anything.
-Genes are no exceptions and hopefully you have identified some of them shaping what you are and how you behave.
+In conclusion, let's get back to the beginning: the genetics and especially the study of human behavior are merely at the beginning of understanding all the processes that govern our brain on the smallest levels within organic chemistry.
+However, we don't need any science to attribute human behavior with a strange ability to give nicknames to everything and anything.
+Genes are no exceptions, and hopefully you have identified some of them shaping who you are and how you behave.
 I know I have.

 Image refs: